 To nurture internal talent, IBM has established an academy to train employees and staff on a wide range of topics, from AI governance, investment strategies, model selection, and data-enabled decision-making to scaling AI solutions, optimizing workflows, and leveraging GenAI.

-As self-driving cars and large language models go mainstream, more and more tech companies are becoming household names.
-Even so, tech is struggling to keep pace with the very technologies it has introduced to the world.
+As self-driving cars and large language models go mainstream, more tech companies are becoming household names.
+Still, tech is struggling to keep pace with the technologies it's introduced to the world.

 Pacesetters consider data to be a core strategic asset and understand the value of leveraging their data through AI.
 For example, Netflix uses AI and data to drive user engagement, increase watch time, personalize experiences, and optimize content delivery.